genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 In this case, if you'll use Unspliced Mapper, the reference genome would find a matching sequence in only one of the exons, while the rest of the read would not match the intron in the reference, so the read can't be properly aligned.
-A
+When analysing RNA-seq data using unspliced aligner, the reads may be mapped to potentially novel exons, however reads spanning splice junctions are likely to remain unmapped.

-Spliced Mappers would know not to try to align RNA-seq reads to introns, and would somehow identify possible downstream exons and try to align to those instead ignoring introns altogether.
+In contrast, Spliced Mappers would know not to try to align RNA-seq reads to introns, and would somehow identify possible downstream exons and try to align to those instead ignoring introns altogether.
 Taking this into account, we recommend you use Spliced Mapping applications to analyse RNA-seq data.

 Spliced Mapping with Tophat2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^